 The impact on return per year One-off costs Entry costs 0.0% The impact of the costs you pay when entering your investment.
 Initial Offer costs are up to 2.5% of the Investment amount.
 This is the most you will pay, and you could pay less.
 This includes the costs of distribution of your product.
-Ongoing costs Portfolio transaction costs 1 0.08% The impact of the costs of us buying and selling underlying investments for the product.
-The impact of the costs that the manager receives from Other ongoing costs 2.72% the VCT.
-Incidental costs Performance fees 0.00% The impact of any applicable performance fee payable by the VCT to the manager.
-The performance related management fee is calculated as 10% of the net asset value (NAV) total return in relation to each financial year, before taking into account the effects of any distributions and purchases of the VCT's own shares, and provided that the annualised NAV total return was not less than 5% of the NAV of the VCT at the beginning of the relevant financial year.
+Ongoing costs Portfolio transaction costs1 Other ongoing costs 0.00% The impact of the costs of us buying and selling underlying investments for the product.
+The impact of the costs that the manager receives from other origining costs 2.03/0 the VCT.
+Incidental costs Performance fees 0.48% The impact of any applicable performance fee payable by the VCT to the manager.
+The performance related management fee is calculated as 15% of any increase in the total return (before applying any performance incentive fee) as at the end of the relevant six month period, compared to the total return at the end of the previous six month period in respect of which a performance incentive fee was paid (after accruing for the performance incentive fee payable for that period).

-For transactions in quoted investments, these include brokerage and stamp duty reserve tax as appropriate.
+1For transactions in quoted investments, these include brokerage and stamp duty reserve tax as appropriate.
 For transactions in unquoted investments, the costs of acquiring a holding are effectively borne by the Manager and/or the investee company, with the costs of effecting a disposal being reflected in the final exit value.